quarklang/QUARK/docs/language_reference_manual.md

 ######Number Constants
 Numbers are represented as either a sequence of digits or an integer part, a decimal point, a fraction part, and an optionally-signed exponent part which consists of an 'e' and a sequence of integers.
 If the decimal point and the exponent part are included then the fraction part is necessary.
-All numbers are considerred as floats and will be compiled down to c++'s 8-byte, double precision type.
+All numbers are considered as floats and will be compiled down to c++'s 8-byte, double precision type.

 ######String Constants